skycodev/reactFso20/part1/anecdotes/README.md

-# Unicafe
+# Anecdotes
-## Exercises 1.6.-1.11.
+## Exercises 1.11.-1.14

-- Part 1 / unicafe
+- Part 1 / anecdotes

 ### `npm install`

-Install dependecies in your local machine.
+Install the dependecies in your local machine.

 ### `npm start`